dessa-oss/Image-segmentation-tutorial/README.md

 ```python
 train_data = np.load('/data/train_data.npz', allow_pickle=True)
 ```
-More details of how it will work inside Foundations Atlas are provided under the `Configuration` section below in this document.
+More details of how it will work inside Foundations Atlas are provided under the `Configuration` section above in this document.

 ## Run with full features of foundations atlas